 Examine Local Pricing

-To find the right neighborhood in Los Angeles, you will need to analyze pricing, both current and past, of the neighborhood’s homes and apartment buildings.
+To find the right neighborhood in Riverside, you will need to analyze pricing, both current and past, of the neighborhood’s homes and apartment buildings.
 You can peruse sites like Zillow and Streeteasy to find a price history of the neighborhood(s) under consideration.
 Experts recommend looking at pricing for the past two to three years.
 And they also advise examining not only average sales prices but price appreciation on recently sold properties and how much they are selling under or over the asking price.
 It’s also a good idea to check market reports from local brokerage firms.

 Check Absorption Rates